-Conductor, Piano Section
+Conductor, Violin Section

 Born in Tokyo, Junichi Hirokami studied conducting, piano, musicology and viola at the prestigious Tokyo College of Music.
 He began his conducting career at the age of 26 after winning the first Kondrashin International Conducting Competition in Amsterdam.

 Since 1990, Junichi Hirokami has appeared as guest conductor with major orchestras throughout the world including the Orchestre National de France, Berlin Radio Symphony Orchestra, Royal Concertgebouw Orchestra, Orchestre Symphonique de Montreal, LA Philharmonic, Israel Philharmonic Orchestra, London Symphony Orchestra, and Wiener Symphoniker.
 Between 1988 and 1995, Hirokami was Chief Conductor of Sweden’s Norrköping Symphony Orchestra.
 Since then he served as Chief Conductor of Limburg Symphony Orchestra (1998–2000), Principal Guest Conductor of Royal Liverpool Philharmonic (1997–2000), Principal Conductor of Japan Philharmonic (1991-2000), and Music Director of Columbus Symphony Orchestra (2006-2008).